pink-gorilla/goldly/README.md

 **for leiningen**

-See [demo-goldly-bundel](https://github.com/pink-gorilla/demo-goldly-bundel) for the complete project- Add the alias to project.clj
+See [demo-goldly-bundel](https://github.com/pink-gorilla/demo-goldly-bundel) for the complete project.
+Add the alias to project.clj
 ```
 {:alias